 I was out at Ironwood yesterday participating in another SCGA member outing, which was set up on the South Course as a 7:30 shotgun start.
 A few friends and I were also fortunate enough to be able to play the North Course afterward, so I will be reviewing both Ironwood courses in this post.

 The South Course is generally considered the premier course at this 36-hole facility.
 It was originally designed by Ted Robinson, Sr. and Desmond Muirhead (with some consultation from Arnold Palmer).
 Then, architect John Fought came in later to rework some holes and make a few modifications.
-In other words, several big-time course designers have had their hands in both Ironwood courses.
+In other words, several big-time course designers have had their hands in the evolution of both Ironwood courses.

 The South is definitely the longer course of the two, topping out at 7,274 yards (par-72).
 However, it offers eight different tee boxes/combinations to suit any skill level.
 Our group played the white tees at 6,489 yards and that was plenty for me.

 Ironwood Country Club benefits from the same beautiful surroundings that help make clubs like Bighorn, Stone Eagle and The Reserve (the only one I still haven’t played in this part of town) feel so special.
 This little valley along Highway 74 is just a great spot for golf in the desert.